camilne9/election_analytics_blog/posts/reflection_prediction.md

 My forecast should also explicitly predict the districts in Maine and Nebraska.
 My prediction only considered state wide polling.
 This means that I had no ability to predict a district voting different than the overall state.

 Finally, my model also has the drawback of requiring that polling data from shortly before the election be available.
-Since I use October polling data to make the prediction, before this data is available
+Since I use October polling data to make the prediction, before this data is available my model is not applicable; you would need to use the most recent polling as a proxy, but this greatly compromises the predictive power since the regession line is specifically October polling data.

 # Conclusion

 My model correctly predicted that Joe Biden would win.
 My national two-party popular vote prediction was within one RMSE of capturing the actual national two-party popular vote share.
 And my model correctly predicted the winning candidate in 48 states and the District of Columbia giving it a Brier score of .0392.

 **These accurate predictions seem to suggest that my model was reasonably effective.
-However, with a lack of robustness due to heavy dependence on polling accuracy, a consistent underestimation of Trump's two party vote share in each state, and a large  it seems that my model does not capture the election exceptionally well.**
+However, with a lack of robustness due to heavy dependence on polling accuracy, a consistent underestimation of Trump's two party vote share in each state, and a large RMSE, it seems that my model does not capture the election exceptionally well.**